davzoku/get-started-r-quarto/README.md

-# get-started-r-quarto
+# Getting Started with R and Quarto

-Getting Started with R and Quarto
+Notes on R and Quarto.